 So, back to the subject herein.
 What is the essential attribute of an embedded database system?
 It is exactly what I described in the opening paragraph: The database system functionality is linked with application code and resides in the same address space.
 This contrasts to a client/server architecture DBMS in which the database server exists as a standalone executable, accessed by client programs through an inter-process communication (IPC) and/or remote-procedure-call (RPC) mechanism.
 (See https://www.mcobject.com/embedded-or-client-server/.)

-In short, an embedded database system should exist wholly within your application’s address space and not require communication with any external agent.
+In short, an embedded database system should exist wholly within the application’s address space and not require communication with any external agent.
 Anything external is an immediate tip-off that the DBMS is not, in fact, wholly embedded.

 As a former colleague of mine, a VP of marketing, once said to me: “What is the ‘so, what’ of it?”
 Excellent question.
 Why should anyone give a hoot?

 Perhaps in the non-embedded systems market of embedded databases, nobody does (though even that is arguable).
 But in embedded and real-time systems, one significant “so, what?” is performance.
 The need to communicate with an external program, for any purpose, imposes a performance hit that few real-time/embedded systems can afford.
 This is true regardless of whether that external program is a database server, lock manager, lock arbiter, dead-lock detector, or anything else.